 Some people are shocked when they hear my transparent, financial advisory fee.
 Some of those people have 401(k) accounts or IRAs where they pay commissions.
 However, they don’t know what share class means nor have an idea how much they pay in commissions.
 Some have investment professionals who charge investment advisory fees.
 I have not met anyone who can tell me what they get for those fees.

-You may associate financial advisor with investments.
-You may think financial planner and financial advisor are synonymous.
-This blog associates the term with someone that provides holistic values based, financial planning advice.
+You may associate financial advisors with investments.
+You may think financial planners and financial advisors are synonymous.
+This blog associates the term with someone that provides holistic values-based, financial planning advice.
 That most often comes from financial advisors with planning designations like Chartered Retirement Planning Counselor, CERTIFIED FINANCIAL PLANNER™ professional, etc. When you work with one of these professionals you should expect a return on investment (ROI) on any financial advisory fees you pay.